 All pictures are in the sRGB (Red Green Blue) colour scheme, which is the most standardised available.
 Printers/publishers will convert these to a CMYK (Cyan Magenta Yellow blacK) colour scheme of which there are many.
 We have taken care to make the pictures look on screen what they should look like in print, yet providing the full dynamic range of light intensity.
 But there is room for interpretation.
 The quality of the light under water is highly variable and so are the colours seen in underwater pictures.
 To complicate matters further, although divers experience the underwater world as a sea of light and brilliance, most pictures in print appear much darker and more contrasty, showing either completely dark backgrounds or at least not what the sea really looks like.

-All low resolution pictures on Internet have been compressed using JPEG image compression of factor 40, which in our judgement, is an acceptable compromise between size and quality for printing or viewing.
+All low resolution pictures on Internet have been compressed using JPEG image compression of factor 40, which in our judgement, is an acceptable compromise between size and quality for printing or viewing on the web.
 On this page you will find samples of these pictures, for you to judge.
 All pictures have been tidied up and cropped where necessary, but sharpness has not been pushed to extremes.

 Our high resolution format is 4050x2700 and 3000x2000 dpi or 375x250mm